-Our objective is 'to increase awareness of death with a view to helping people make the most of their (finite) lives.
+Our objective is 'to increase awareness of death with a view to helping people make the most of their (finite) lives'.

-A Death Cafe is a group-directed discussion of death with no agenda, objectives or themes.
+A Death Cafe is a group directed discussion of death with no agenda, objectives or themes.
 It is a discussion group rather than a grief support or counselling session.